onecommons/unfurl/_sources/processing.rst.txt

 ========================

 Unfurl will process any `Ansible-flavored Jinja2 templates <https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html>`_ it encounters in strings while processing an Ensemble template.
-It support the full suite of filters and lookup plugins provided by Ansible as well as the following filters and lookup plugins:
+It support the full suite of filters and lookup plugins provided by Ansible as well as the following predefined variables, filters, and lookup plugins:

 Filters
 -------

-  :eval: Evaluates the given `expression <eval expressions>` or function
+  :eval: Evaluates the given `expression <eval expressions>` or function.
+Equivalent to `resolve_one`
+         For example: ``{{ "::instance1::anAttribute" | eval }}``
-  :mapValue: Resolves any `eval expressions` or template strings in the give map or list.
+  :map_value: Resolves any `eval expressions` or template strings embedded in the given map or list.
+Equivalent to :py:func:`unfurl.eval.map_value`.
-  :abspath: see `abspath`,
+  :abspath: see `abspath`
   :get_dir: see `get_dir`
   :which: Returns the full path to the given executable, like the ``which`` shell command.